As the depression was worsening during the 1930s

 building their own streamliners understanding the potential such trains

 could have on their own publicity and passenger traffic.
-To learn more about the Yankee's restoration efforts please click here to visit the group's official website.

 For the Maine Central and Boston & Maine they elected to go with what already worked, in this case the CB&Q's Zephyr.
 The trainset was a joint venture between the Winton Motor Company, which provided the prime mover (featuring its 201-A model diesel engine) and the Budd Company that designed the carbody and streamlined, fluted stainless steel look (this patented concept was also employed on its later lightweight car line).
 However, unlike the Burlington's trainset the Flying Yankee would differ somewhat with its interior setup.
 The Zephyr came equipped with a baggage-buffet, diner, and coach-observation while the Yankee did away with the diner and employed a baggage-buffet, full coach, and coach-observation.
 This gave the train a seating capacity of 142 persons, slightly more than the Burlington's Zephyr.